11th Attack Squadron: Vietnam war

 It was activated as a McDonnell Douglas RF-4C Phantom II reconnaissance squadron in 1966 under Tactical Air Command.
 The squadron deployed to Thailand shortly after formation, flying tactical reconnaissance missions primarily over North Vietnam and selected locations in Laos and Cambodia.
 The squadron provided much of the aerial photographic intelligence obtained during the Vietnam War, especially that from North Vietnam.
 In the fall of 1970 the squadron's parent wing was phased down as part of the overall American withdrawal from the Vietnam War, returned to Shaw Air Force Base, South Carolina where the unit was inactivated in early 1971.

 The unit was reactivated at Davis-Monthan Air Force Base later in 1971 as a Ryan AQM-34 Firebee unmanned tactical reconnaissance drone squadron.
 Performed photographic reconnaissance to support tactical air and surface forces with tactical drones manufactured by Ryan Aeronautical.
 It used AQM-34L/M/V drones, Lockheed DC-130 Hercules launch vehicles, and Sikorsky CH-3 recovery helicopters.
 The group conducted follow-on testing and evaluation of the AQM-34V model drone and the initial operational testing and evaluation and developmental testing and evaluation of the DC-130H "mother ship."
 The unit was inactivated in 1979.

-Modern era
+The 1990s and twenty-first century

-The squadron Provided real-time intelligence support to the 11th Tactical Control Wing and Eleventh Air Force from 1992 to 1994.
+As the 11th Air Intelligence Squadron, the squadron provided real-time intelligence support to the 11th Tactical Control Wing and Eleventh Air Force at Elmendorf AFB from 1992 to 1994.
+Reactivated on 29 July 1995, at Indian Springs Air Force Auxiliary Field, Nevada, under command of the 57th Operations Group, 57th Wing.
 In 1996 it became the first unmanned aerial vehicle (UAV) squadron in the USAF.

-It provided deployable, long-endurance, aerial reconnaissance and surveillance while flying the Predator UAV, 1996-2002.
+It provided deployable, long-endurance, aerial reconnaissance and surveillance while flying the Predator UAV, 1996–2002.
 It began to conduct flying training in the Predator in 2003.

-Reactivated on 29 July 1995, at Indian Springs Air Force Auxiliary Field, Nevada, under command of the 57th Operations Group, 57th Wing.
 In May 2016, the squadron was redesignated 11th Attack Squadron.
 The squadrons of the 49th Wing at Holloman Air Force Base took over the MQ-9 Reaper training role in 2010.
 The MQ-1 Predator was retired from United States Air Force service on 9 March 2018.